Obstructive sleep apnea

 Symptoms in Children

 - More effort in breathing (flaring nostrils, heaving chests, sweating).
-The chest may have an inward motion during sleep.
+The chest may have an inward motion during sleep (paradoxical breathing).

-- Behavioral difficulties without any obvious cause, such as hyperactivity and inattention.
+- Behavioral difficulties without any obvious cause, such as hyperactivity and aggressiveness

 - Failure to grow and gain weight

-Symptoms or signs that may indicate the need for a sleep study include:
+Symptoms or signs that may indicate sleep apnea include: